davidhi7/ddcci-plasmoid/README.md

 Install the `ddcutil` from your distribution's repositories. ([Arch Linux](https://archlinux.org/packages/extra/x86_64/ddcutil/))

-By default, ddcutil can only be used the the root user.
+By default, ddcutil can only be used the root user.
 Little configuration is required to allow non-root users to use it:

 `$ sudo usermod -aG i2c <username>`